 Scott received his D.M.A from New England Conservatory, an Artist Diploma from Yale University, M.M from the Juilliard School, and a Bachelor of Creative Arts from the University of Wollongong graduating valedictorian with first class honors.
 His primary teachers have been Eliot Fisk, Benjamin Verdery, Sharon Isbin, Gregory Pikler, and Christopher Keane.
 In 2001, he was the only recipient of the Australian Music Examinations Board highest honor, the Fellowship of Music.

 He is currently director and conductor Baltimore Classical Guitar Society Orchestra, and is on faculty at Montgomery College where he is Artistic Director of the Mid-Maryland Guitar Festival.
 His debut CD “On an Overgrown Path” was released on the Odradek Label.
-He is an Augustine Artist and uses Augustine Regal strings.
-He plays “Aranda”, a guitar by Stephan Connor.
+He plays “Aranda”, a guitar by Stephan Connor, and an 8 String by Jeff Sigurdson.